NEWS AND EVENTS

 Wear sturdy shoes, gloves, warm clothes and bring some water - and/or a thermos of your favourite brew if you want to remain for a chat and a cuppa afterwards.

-We supply the tools but please bring your own (spade or grubber), if you can or prefer.
+We supply the tools but feel free to bring your own (spade or grubber), if have a favourite and prefer to use your own.

 Julie